 Did you know that most of the eggs sold in Canada come from local farms?
 Local eggs are fresh and when you buy local eggs, you are supporting farming families.
 That helps to ensure we’ll have a steady supply of locally produced eggs in the future too.

 In the past, there has been some concern with the avian flu virus or “bird flu”.
 While this virus spreads easily among poultry flocks, the virus is not as easily transferred from birds to humans.
 There is no evidence to suggest that consuming thoroughly cooked eggs could transmit the avian flu to humans.
 The Canadian government monitors the safety of poultry products.

 Keep food safety in mind: storing, handling & preparing eggs

 Store eggs in their carton on a shelf in the main part of the fridge.
 The fridge door is not cold enough to keep your eggs fresh and safe to eat.
 Use eggs by the best before date on the package.
 Raw or cooked eggs should not be out of the refrigerator for more than two hours.
 Make sure eggs are clean and without cracks before using them.
 If an egg is cracked, use it as soon as you can and in a dish that will be cooked or baked thoroughly.

-Separated egg whites and yolks can be stored up to two to four days in the refrigerator.
+Separated egg whites and yolks can be stored for two to four days in the refrigerator.